 Getting the right vitamins and minerals can make a big difference in the way you feel each day.
 When you are lacking in a specific area, it can take its toll in peculiar ways.
 Studies from the past decade or so have suggested that a vast majority of people are living with health conditions brought on by a lack of magnesium.
 These same studies point to the fact that diets these days consist of less magnesium than the human body needs.

-Focusing on improving your daily dose of magnesium can be a good move for your health.
-To determine whether or not you could benefit from extra magnesium, look over a few of these signs of a deficiency.
-Once you have an idea of what you’re dealing with, you can start making steps towards improving your situation.
+Focusing on how to increase magnesium levels can be a great move for your health.
+To determine whether you could benefit from extra magnesium, look over these common magnesium deficiency symptoms.
+Once you have an idea of what you’re dealing with, you can start making steps toward improving your situation.

 1.)
 Muscle Cramps